 Failing to register for tax treatment as a nonprofit.

 California nonprofit organizations must apply for tax-exempt status through both the California Franchise Tax Board and the Internal Revenue Service.
 The registration procedures required by each agency involve complex paperwork and strict deadlines.
 Failing to register on time can have disastrous consequences, from unplanned tax liability to the potential for criminal penalties when donors discover they have been giving to an organization that is not what it claims to be.

 Rushing into nonprofit work is never a good idea.
 The organization needs to have a cohesive business plan that charts its anticipated expenses and plots its fundraising strategy.
 The initial plan can change as the business grows, but without a plan the organization’s leadership will be left to improvise critical decisions that could have been made in a more deliberate fashion at the beginning.

-Talk to an experienced nonprofit attorney about your plans
+Talk to an experienced nonprofit organizations attorney about your plans

-Myron Steeves and the Church Law Center of California have a long track record of helping religious and secular nonprofits get organized in California.
-If you are planning to form a nonprofit, reach out to us today to learn how we can be of service.
-Call us at (949) 689-0437 or reach out to us through our contact page.
+Myron Steeves and the Church Law Center of California have a long track record of helping religious and secular nonprofit organizations get organized in California.
+If you are planning to form a nonprofit organization, reach out to us today to learn how we can be of service.
+Call us at (949) 892-1221 or reach out to us through our contact page.